-“[Why] should we be penalized [for] making the eco-choice,” she Tweeted.
+Actor Alicia Silverstone spoke out against the extra fee last year. “[Why] should we be penalized [for] making the eco-choice,” she tweeted.
 “It would be amazing for Starbucks to lead the way and consider enviro externalities associated with the dairy industry by having dairy cost + or at least = [plant milk] fees.”

 Other chains, including Panera Bread, Pret A Manger, Tim Hortons, Stumptown Coffee Roasters, and UK chain Costa Coffee, no longer charge extra for vegan milk.
 Starbucks has not announced plans to drop the extra charge.